vltr/bckgrndfy/README.md

 ## Browser Compatibility

-Tested in these browsers (which means an image have appear and no JS warning was given):
+Tested in these browsers (which means an image have appear (and probably no JS warning was given)):

 - Chrom[e|ium] 47.0.2526.106 (under Arch Linux)
 - Firefox 43.0.1 (under Arch Linux)